DavidFineboym/LoggingDecoratorGenerator/NuGetReadme.md

 This will create a generated class named `SomeServiceLoggingDecorator` in the same namespace as the interface.
 You can see the generated code example for above interface on [GitHub README](https://github.com/DavidFineboym/LoggingDecoratorGenerator).

+#### Duration as metric
+Reporting duration of methods as a metric has an advantage of being separated from logs, so you can enable one without the other.
+For example, metrics can be collected ad-hoc by [dotnet-counters](https://learn.microsoft.com/en-us/dotnet/core/diagnostics/metrics-collection#view-metrics-with-dotnet-counters) tool or Prometheus.
+It also has built-in statistical aggregation like percentiles.<br>
+Only if `ReportDurationAsMetric` is `true`, then [IMeterFactory](https://learn.microsoft.com/en-us/dotnet/api/system.diagnostics.metrics.imeterfactory) is required in the decorator class constructor.
+For the example above, name of the meter will be `typeof(ISomeService).ToString()`.
+Name of the instrument is always `"logging_decorator.method.duration"` and type is [Histogram](https://learn.microsoft.com/en-us/dotnet/api/system.diagnostics.metrics.histogram-1).<br>
+For more info, see [ASP.NET Core metrics](https://learn.microsoft.com/en-us/aspnet/core/log-mon/metrics/metrics), [.NET observability with OpenTelemetry](https://learn.microsoft.com/en-us/dotnet/core/diagnostics/observability-with-otel).

 ## Additional documentation

 If you use .NET dependency injection, then you can decorate your service interface.
 You can do it yourself or use [Scrutor](https://github.com/khellang/Scrutor).
-Here is an explanation [Adding decorated classes to the ASP.NET Core DI container using Scrutor](https://andrewlock.net/adding-decorated-classes-to-the-asp.net-core-di-container-using-scrutor).
+Here is an explanation [Adding decorated classes to the ASP.NET Core DI container using Scrutor](https://andrewlock.net/adding-decorated-classes-to-the-asp.net-core-di-container-using-scrutor).<br>
 If you're not familiar with Source Generators, read [Source Generators](https://learn.microsoft.com/en-us/dotnet/csharp/roslyn-sdk/source-generators-overview).

 ## Limitations